Relieving Anxiety and Calming the Classroom

 I always enjoy the videos on TED.com Somehow they reflect back to me the finest in us all – the compassion, the innovation, the excitement, an up-close and personal, real-time glimpse of Humans, Being.
 And so I watched with joy as a teacher named John Hunter described his life’s work unfolding.

-John Hunter is a fourth grade school teacher in Virginia, who is busy bringing the world to his students, to fix.
+John is a fourth grade school teacher in Virginia, who is busy bringing the world to his students, to fix.
 And not just his interpretation of the world.
-Our real world, in all of its complexity, beauty, chaos and humanity.
-And here’s the unexpected surprise: they do.
-Nine year olds, busy at work, are fixing the world for better.
+The real world, in all of its complexity, beauty, chaos and humanity.
+And here’s the unexpected surprise: those kids - the nine year olds, are busy, fixing the world for better.

 Dear teachers, (official or not) in schools, homes, buses and by-ways:

 I see you.
 I remember you.
-I feel your presence in my classroom, in school and in Life, to this day.
+I can still feel your presence in my life, to this day.
 You are coming through me.

 For every good reason, let’s pause together today and breathe in this question: Are your teachers coming through you?